mmh352/ou-sphinx-theme/demo/source/configuration/layout/index.rst

 * :code:`:layout: tutorial-only-right`: Shows only the tutorial text, aligned to the right of the browser window. :doc:`Demo <tutorial-right>`.
 * :code:`:layout: tutorial-iframe`: Shows the tutorial text, together with an iframe. :doc:`Demo <tutorial-iframe>`.
 * :code:`:layout: tutorial-editor`: Shows the tutorial text, together with a tabbed file editor. :doc:`Demo <tutorial-editor>`.
+* :code:`:layout: tutorial-editor-iframe`: Shows the tutorial text, together with a tabbed file editor and an iframe. :doc:`Demo <tutorial-editor-iframe>`.

 .. toctree::
    :hidden: